 Learn How an Employment Retaliation Attorney Los Angeles Can Get You Help

 It is important to know your rights as an employee so that you are protected from discrimination and harassment in the workplace.
 No one, under any circumstances, should be punished for making discrimination or harassment complaints or helping in workplace investigations.
-Punishment does not just apply to firing or demotion--it includes various employment actions, such as being denied a raise, being denied a promotion, or other opportunities.
+Punishment does not just apply to firing or demotion–it includes various employment actions, such as being denied a raise, being denied a promotion, or other opportunities.

 If you or someone you know has been a victim of workplace retaliation, it is important to know that you can pursue justice for your employer’s wrongdoing.
-There are laws that protect employees, therefore, do not hesitate to reach out to our workplace retaliation lawyers at Mann & Elias.
+There are laws that protect employees, therefore, do not hesitate to reach out to our retaliation lawyers in Los Angeles at Mann & Elias.
 At our firm, we have years of experience in representing those who have fallen victim of discrimination or harassment in the workplace.

 What is Workplace Retaliation?